Bankruptcy vs. Debt Consolidation

 - Some debtors can get rid of a second mortgage by filing Chapter 13.

-Do You Want More Information from a Texas Bankruptcy Attorney?
+Do You Want More Information on Debt Consolidation and Bankruptcy from a Texas Bankruptcy Attorney?

 The above benefits of filing Chapter 13 are just some of the ways a personal bankruptcy can help you get the debt relief you need.
-Our bankruptcy lawyers in Dallas and Fort Worth will explain the other benefits of Chapter 13 during a free consultation.
+Our bankruptcy lawyers in Dallas and Fort Worth will explain the other pros and cons of of Chapter 13 during a free consultation.

 Contact Leinart Law Firm by calling (469) 232-3328 or (817) 426-3328 to request a free bankruptcy consultation with a Texas bankruptcy lawyer.